Georgina Spelvin

-Shelley Bob Graham (born March 1, 1936), known professionally as Georgina Spelvin, is a former American actress and pornographic performer, best known as the star of the classic 1973 pornographic film The Devil in Miss Jones, released during the Golden Age of Porn (1969–1984).
+Shelley Bob Graham (born March 1, 1936), known professionally as Georgina Spelvin, is an American former actress and pornographic performer, best known as the star of the classic 1973 pornographic film The Devil in Miss Jones, released during the Golden Age of Porn (1969–1984).

+Life and career

 Early life

 Spelvin was born in Houston, Texas, at 2:24 pm on March 1, 1936, as Shelley Bob Graham.
 Her father was a geophysicist, and the family moved frequently.
 She often took dancing lessons during childhood.
 She graduated from high school in 1954.

 New York City

 Graham began her professional career as dancer and later as a chorus girl in Pajama Game, and was featured in the Broadway productions of Cabaret, Guys and Dolls, and Sweet Charity.
 During that time, she changed the spelling of her name to "Chele Graham", but kept the pronunciation the same.
 When performance offers dwindled, she worked in theater production as a choreographer, director, and lighting technician in a number of musicals, which led to the underground film scene.